 However, the situation is better with the data, since there is an official utility that simplifies the process of transferring them.
 However, this utility allows you to transfer only the data that was originally in Magento, without data from third-party modules.

-It turns out that the process of switching to Magento 2 is more like a creation of new online store using the available data, rather than a usual upgrade to the latest version.
+It turns out that the process of switching to Magento 2 is more like a creation of a new online store using the available data, rather than a usual upgrade to the latest version.

-For a successful migration to a new platform, it is extremely important to consider the timing.
+For successful migration to a new platform, it is extremely important to consider the timing.
 For small websites, this factor is not as critical as for big projects, where the migration process can take much longer.